 Sometimes called a “Celebration of Life,” UU memorial services center on the life of the person being honored.
 These services are highly customizable to fit the needs of the family and pay tribute to the deceased.
 Our Senior Minister and Co-Directors of Music Ministry will help plan a service that highlights the characteristics and values that were most important to your loved one.

-People who have been regular attendees of BUC for more than 6 months are welcome to contact BUC’s Senior Minister to begin planning their memorial service for a loved one.
+People who have been regular attendees of BUC for more than 6 months are welcome to contact the church office about planning a memorial service for a loved one.
 For those who are not yet part of our community, please contact our Administrator for information about renting our campus for memorial services.